-Although daylight doesn’t make a great deal of difference to most of us in the working environment, it’s a great analogy on how to squeeze even more into the precious time that we have.
+Although daylight doesn’t make a great deal of difference to most of us in the working environment with offices away from windows and that wonderful thing called electricity which gives us lighting, it’s a great analogy on how to squeeze even more into the precious time that we have.
 So using that as a comparison, how come we’re finding even less time to get on and do the important things?
 Even as a mentor in such subject, I have to constantly be aware of the signs myself.

-As an avid fan, I’d like to share Stephen Covey tool’s called the ‘Time-Matrix’ which looks at taking control of your time and realising where you’re spending it.
+As an avid fan, I’d like to share Stephen Covey’s tool called the ‘Time-Matrix’ which looks at taking control of your time and realising where you’re spending it.

 To start, grab an A4 sheet of paper and divide into quarters.
 Along the top, write ‘URGENT’ in the left and ‘NOT URGENT’ in the right.
 Along the side, against the uppermost squares, write ‘IMPORTANT, and the lower, write ‘NOT IMPORTANT…

 Your quarters will be Top Left (No.1) ‘Urgent/Important’, Top Right (No.2) ‘Not Urgent/Important’, Bottom Left (No.3) ‘Urgent/Not Important’, Bottom Right (No.4) ‘Not Urgent/Not Important’, viola, your matrix.

 So what are we to put into these quadrants?